 3CDC oversees the daily management of Fountain Square and the Fountain Square North Garage, as well as Washington Park and the Washington Park Garage.
 With the renovation of Fountain Square and Washington Park complete, the City has charged 3CDC with the task of maintaining and programming both spaces to ensure that they continue to serve as destination locations – active places that attract people to downtown and Over-the-Rhine.
 3CDC produces hundreds of events each year, attracting millions of people to Fountain Square and Washington Park.

-In addition to these civic assets, 3CDC’s own assets include the 12th & Vine Parking Lot, the 14th Street Parking Lot, Mercer Garage, Saengerhalle commercial building, Parvis residential and commercial building, Belmain residential building, and the commercial spaces within Duveneck, Trideca, GoodFellows, Boca, Sotto, and Igby’s.
+In addition to these civic assets, 3CDC’s own assets include the 12th & Vine Parking Lot, the 14th Street Parking Lot, Mercer Garage, Saengerhalle commercial building, Parvis residential and commercial building, Belmain residential building, Taft’s Ale House, and the commercial spaces within Duveneck, Duncanson, Trideca, Trinity, GoodFellows, Mercer Commons, Westfalen, Nicolay, Tea Company Townhomes, Boca, Sotto, and Igby’s.

-When Mercer Commons, phase V development in Over-the-Rhine, and the Fifth & Race projects are complete, 3CDC will also manage the residential and commercial leasing and garage operations at these locations.
+When the next phase of development in Over-the-Rhine is complete, along with dunnhumby Centre, 3CDC will also manage the residential sales, commercial leasing and garage operations at these locations.

 3CDC does not loan funds to projects outside of its own.
 The funds are drawn from two private equity funds that specifically target 3CDC’s redevelopment work in downtown and Over-the-Rhine.